 Facts About Paper Bags

-- Individuals in the U.S. use approximately 10 billion paper bags every year, equating to 14 million trees being cut down each year
+- Americans use approximately 10 billion paper bags annually, equating to 14 million trees cut down each year.

-- Paper bags cost more to produce than do plastic bags
+- Paper bags cost more to produce than plastic bags, increasing economic strain.

-- There’s a 50 percent recovery rate for paper sacks and bags
+- There’s only a 50 percent recovery rate for paper sacks and bags, meaning half still end up as waste.

 Benefits of Reusable Bags

 Conventional paper and plastic bags aren’t healthy for the environment.
-Some benefits of reusable shopping bags are:
+Reusable bags, however, offer a wide range of benefits that extend beyond convenience.

 Tips for Reusing Bags

-Below are some tips that should help make it simpler for you to make the most of your reusable shopping bags.
+Below are expanded tips to help you make the most of your reusable shopping bags.

 - Carrying picnic lunches